 Kim K launches her new beauty line

-“Kontouring Kween”, Kim Kardashian got us excited (and rather confused) when she announced she would be launching her very own beauty collection which includes a crème contour and highlight kits along with many other essentials.
+“Kontouring Kween”, Kim Kardashian got us excited when she announced she would be launching her very own beauty collection.
 Will it rival Kylie’s record-breaking sales and beauty kits?
 Does that mean contouring is back ‘in’ again?
 Where can we get our hands on it?
 Will we have to take out a small loan at the bank to buy it?

 Fast-forward to its official release on 21 June and most of our questions are answered, it seems.
 The new kits are retailing at $48 (weeps) on Kim’s website and they sold out in 12 minutes!
 The highly popular kits are available in light, medium, dark and deep dark, making most beauties pretty happy – if the empty warehouse shelves just moments after the kits were made available are anything to go by.
 The mogul made a whopping $14 million in a day, and we’re guessing that’s a good indication of how popular contouring is set to be.